artie-labs/transfer/README.md

 </div>

 ### Pre-requisites
-As you can see from the architecture above, Artie Transfer sits behind Kafka and expects CDC messages to be in a particular format.
-Please see the currently supported section on what sources and destinations are supported.
+As you can see from the architecture diagram above, Artie Transfer is a Kafka consumer and expects CDC messages to be in a particular format.

 The optimal set-up looks something like this:
+* [Debezium](https://github.com/debezium/debezium) or [Artie Reader](https://github.com/artie-labs/reader) depending on the source
+* Kafka
-* One Kafka topic per table (such that we can toggle the number of partitions based on throughput)
+  * One Kafka topic per table, such that you can toggle the number of partitions based on throughput.
-* The partition key is the primary key for the table (to avoid out-of-order writes at the row level)
+  * The partition key should be the primary key for the table to avoid out-of-order writes at the row level.

-To see all of the supported databases, check out the [Supported section](#what-is-currently-supported)
+Please see the [supported section](#what-is-currently-supported) on what sources and destinations are supported.

 ## Examples